 The Best Place In Alaska To See Bears

 As mentioned above, the best place in Alaska to see bears is the Inside Passage.
-If you book a cruise along this route, you will have the option to book a bear viewing excursion once you reach various ports of call.
+If you book a cruise along this route, you will have the option to book a bear-viewing excursion once you reach various ports of call.
 Some of the most popular options for these day trips are listed below:

 - Ketchikan – known as Alaska’s “First City,” Ketchikan is the first port of call for many cruise lines.
-Ketchikan offers plenty for visitors to do, but if your interest is in bears, plan at least four hours in port for your bear viewing tour.
+Ketchikan offers plenty for visitors to do, but if your interest is in bears, plan at least four hours in port for your bear-viewing tour.
 The most popular destinations for bear viewing from Ketchikan include Neets Bay and Anan Creek Wildlife Observatory, both of which are accessible by a short floatplane ride.
-You can also visit Traitor’s Cove and Margaret Creek in late July through early September.
+You can also visit Traitor’s Cove and Margaret Creek from late July through early September.

 - Juneau – once your ship docks at Alaska’s capital city, consider booking a floatplane to Admiralty Island.
 Known as the “Fortress of the Bears,” Admiralty Island has a huge population of coastal brown bears.
 Guided tours include a beach walk to see bears feeding on salmon near the mouth of a creek, as well as time to watch the bears from the island’s main viewing area.